 Soccer leagues plan for games they can only hope to play

-Italy's Serie A said it hopes to play on May 3.
+On Thursday, the English Premier League followed others around Europe in ruling out a restart in April.
+The most valuable domestic competition in world soccer plans to continue the current season “indefinitely” before starting the next campaign.
+Italy's Serie A has said it hopes to play on May 3.
 Romania's top-tier league says not before May 16.
-In Sweden, clubs asked to move their opening day back to June from April 3.
-On Thursday, the English Premier League's 20 clubs will discuss options to restart or resolve the most valuable domestic competition in world soccer.
+In Sweden, clubs' requested was granted to move back their opening day to at least June from April 3.

 Still, any forward planning seems a win for hope over expectation during the near-total shutdown that threatens the finances of some leagues and hundreds of clubs.
 “You have no idea if it is going to be possible to play football at the end of May or the middle of June or even afterwards,” Lars-Christer Olsson, chairman of the 29-nation European Leagues group, told The Associated Press in an interview.